RSE-Sheffield/sssurvey/README.md

-# Survey of software use at the University of Southampton
+# Survey of software use at the University of Sheffield

-DOI: 10.5281/zenodo.3569549
+This is a fork of the original scripts used to generate the results of the Survey form the University of Southhampton publisged with the DOI: 10.5281/zenodo.3569549

-In June 2019 we conducted a survey of software use across 6355 academic staff and PhD students.
-The survey was open for two weeks and collected 603 responses.
+In Novemeber 2020 the university of Sheffield conducted a survey of software use across all academic and researchstaff and PhD students.
+The survey was open for two weeks and collected 382 responses.

-The raw data was cleaned using Open Refine to remove email addresses, for privacy reasons, to remove responses that were not valid (namely responses that were not associated with a known faculty at the University of Southampton) and to reduce the job title provided by the respondents into a set of known job titles (e.g. convert "Prof", "Professor", "Proffessor" [sic] to "Professor").
-The result of this cleaning is the file `data/Cleaning-of-Uni-Soton-Software-Survey-26Jun19.csv`.
+The raw data was cleaned to remove email addresses, for privacy reasons.
+The result of this cleaning is the file `data/sheffield.csv`.

 ## Results

-If you want quick access to the results, take a [look at the report](https://github.com/Southampton-RSG/soton_software_survey_analysis_2019/blob/master/report/Results%20of%20University%20of%20Southampton%20software%20survey%20June%202019.pdf).

-Charts of the univariate analysis can also be seen in [this simple presentation](https://slides.com/simonhettrick/results-of-university-of-southampton-software-survey).
+A link to published results will be added to the readme in this location.

 ## Important points